lmqZach/Visual-Inertial-SLAM/README.md

 ### Methodology
 Technically, the goal is to implement an EKF prediction step based on SE(3) kinematics with IMU measurements and an EKF update step based on the stereo-camera observation model with feature observations to perform localization and mapping.

-### Detailed Tasks
+Methodology breakdown:
 1. IMU Localization via EKF Prediction: Implement the EKF prediction step based on the SE(3) kinematics and the linear and angular velocity measuremetns to estimate the pose Tt ∈ SE(3) of the IMU over time t.
-2. Landmark Mapping via EKF Update: implement an EKF with the unknown landmark positions m ∈ R^(3×M) as a state and perform EKF update steps after every visual observation zt in order to keep track of the mean and covariance of m.
+2. Landmark Mapping via EKF Update: implement EKF with the unknown landmark positions m ∈ R^(3×M) as a state and perform EKF update after every visual observation zt to keep track of mean and covariance of m.
-3. Visual-Inertial SLAM: combine the IMU prediction step from part (1), with the landmark update step from part (2) and implement an IMU update step based on the stereo-camera observation model to obtain a complete visual-inertial SLAM algorithm.
+3. Visual-Inertial SLAM: combine IMU prediction step from (1), with the landmark update step from (2), and implement IMU update step based on the stereo-camera observation model to complete visual-inertial SLAM algorithm.

 ---